julia-martyniuk/apartment_price_regression/README.md

 # Author

-Project completed as part of the "Machine Learning: Classification Methods" course at the University of Warsaw.
+Project completed by Yuliya Martyniuk as part of the "Machine Learning: Classification Methods" course at the University of Warsaw.